erumshabir/project/README.md

  regions of US.
 -This project plot graphs of given data and after predicting the future.We can see sverage price in All regions and also in particuler region.

--I created web app using Voila and widgets "app.ipynb" this is based on "Avocado Price Prediction using FB Prophet.ipynb" and show graph of data and predicted average prices in region of US.
+-This created web app using Voila and widgets "app.ipynb" this is based on "Avocado Price Prediction using FB Prophet.ipynb" and show graph of data and predicted average prices in region of US.